What Web3 Will Look Like? (+ 5 Crucial Things to Know)

 We just talked about tokens, and how in essence, they will give you ownership of what you do online.
 Whether it’s writing a blog post, posting a photo on IG, or publishing a meme – the decentralized web and the blockchain behind it will give you ownership over all of these digital actions.

 But where does all of this ownership go?
 Where are all of these assets stored?

 This is the final piece of this puzzle – your digital wallet.

-Here’s 3 reasons why your digital wallet is going to be so important in Web3…
+Here are three reasons why your digital wallet will be so important in Web3…

 Simply put, without a wallet, you won’t be able to connect to any Web3 applications!